antoncoding/epuesta/README.md

 ## Usage for Node Operators

-### New Bridge
+### Add New Bridge - apifootball

 Currently using [Apifootball](https://apifootball.com/documentation/) as our data source.
 A sample RESTful API external adopter can be found at [this repo](https://github.com/antoncoding/apifootball-adopter).

 Run it yourself or use our heroku server to create a new **getFootballMatch** Bridge.